Lab-Kloth/projects/README.md

 # projects
-These are all my coding projects. this well include multipool languages, programs and scripts
+These are all my coding projects. this well include multiple languages, programs and scripts